Work out at home with the best fitness apps for indoor training

 - Requires Apple Watch 3 or later

-- Requires iPhone 6 or later
+- Watching on phone requires iPhone 6 or later

 - Requires iPad or Apple TV with OS 14.3 or later

-A member subscription powered by Apple Watch that grants access to a variety of workouts while tracking real-time metrics.

-Best Value: Peloton Digital
+Best value: Peloton Digital

 Peloton was a pioneer and continues to be a leading giant in the at-home fitness world.
 At first, you needed to purchase a Peloton bike or treadmill to access Peloton classes, but no longer.
-Introducing Peloton Digital - Peloton Digital is a monthly or annual membership that grants access to their enormous (we're talking thousands) library of live and on-demand classes anytime, anywhere.
+Introducing Peloton Digital - Peloton Digital is a monthly or annual membership that grants access to their enormous (we're talking thousands) library of live and on-demand classes.

-You can transform any space into your very own fitness studio with this single-user membership for your phone, tablet, TV, or web browser.
-Peloton is renowned for its roster of all-star instructors, many of which have become famous in their own right, as well as their enthusiastic worldwide community.
-Types of workouts you can take include strength, yoga, cardio, meditation, running, outdoor (audio only), cycling, stretching, tread bootcamp, bike bootcamp, and walking.
+You can transform any space into your very own boutique studio with this single-user membership for your phone, tablet, TV, or web browser.
+Peloton is renowned for its roster of all-star instructors, many of whom have become famous in their own right, as well as their well-established, worldwide community.
+Exercise modalities include strength, yoga, cardio, meditation, running, outdoor (audio only), cycling, stretching, tread boot camp, bike boot camp, and walking.

-You can also participate in two to six-week programs to hold you accountable and give you a sense of community.
+You can participate in two to six-week programs to hold you accountable and provide communal support.
 These programs have titles like Total Strength, Crush Your Core, and Bootcamp Explorer.
-Some classes require no props at all, and some classes like cycling and tread require either a stationary bike or treadmill.
+Some classes require no props at all, and some — like cycling and tread, require either a stationary bike or treadmill.
 If the class you choose requires free weights, resistance bands, a stationary bike, or a treadmill, you must purchase those items separately at an additional cost.

-Keep in mind that Peloton Digital gives you access to their huge live and on-demand class library, but it does not offer the fully integrated experience that comes with purchasing one of their hardware products (bike or tread), which requires a Peloton All-Access Membership.
-Peloton All-Access offers more real-time metrics including resistance, distance, and output.
-The Peloton All-Access Membership also includes unlimited accounts for your household, whereas the Peloton Digital Membership is only for a single user.
+Keep in mind that Peloton Digital gives access to Peloton's huge live and on-demand class library, but does not offer the fully integrated experience that comes with purchasing one of their hardware products (bike or tread).
+It requires a Peloton All-Access Membership.
+Peloton All-Access offers more real-time metrics, including resistance, distance, and output.
+The Peloton All-Access Membership also includes unlimited accounts for your household, whereas the Peloton Digital Membership is for a single user only.

 Pros:

-- Access thousands of live and on-demand classes
+- Thousands of live and on-demand classes

 - Workouts of all lengths for all levels